-The Ops Model was then used to develop a Baseline scenario, assuming YB/DS Projects nearterm operations with assumed new FERC license requirements based on the FERC-issued Final Environmental Impact Statement (FEIS) for both projects and the current level of development upstream.
-The YB/DS Projects are currently in the process of being relicensed.
+Then, the Ops Model was used to develop a Baseline scenario, assuming YB/DS Projects near-term operations with assumed new YB/DS FERC license requirements based on the FERC-issued Final Environmental Impact Statement (FEIS) for both projects and the current level of development upstream.
+The YB/DS Projects are currently in the process of relicensing.
 Therefore, upstream operations are expected to change in the near future and those changes will affect inflow into Camp Far West Reservoir and SSWD's operations.
-Inflow into Camp Far West was provided by HDR Inc., a consultant to NID and PG&E for the YB/DS relicensings, based on a model of the YB/DS Projects.
-The Baseline scenario include Camp Far West operations representative of how SSWD currently operates the Project, and include all current physical, regulatory and contractual constraints.
+Inflow into Camp Far West was provided by HDR Inc., a consultant to NID and PG&E for the YB/DS relicensing, based on a model of the YB/DS Projects.
+The Baseline scenario includes Camp Far West operations representative of how SSWD currently operates the Project, and includes all current physical, regulatory, and contractual constraints.

 The Ops Model was then used to develop two separate Proposed Project simulations.
-The first scenario, Proposed Project (Near-Term Condition), assumes YB/DS Projects operations with assumed new FERC license requirements based on the FERC-FEIS for both projects, the current level of development upstream, and SSWD's Proposed Project.
+The first scenario, Proposed Project (Near-Term Condition), assumes YB/DS Projects operations with assumed new YB/DS FERC license requirements based on the FERC-FEIS for both projects, the current level of development upstream, and SSWD's Proposed Project.
 The second scenario, (Future Condition), assumes YB/DS Projects operations with assumed new FERC license requirements, a future level of development upstream, and SSWD's Proposed Project.